Best Buy is Practically Giving Away 65-inch QLED 4K TV Today | Digital Trends

-If you’re in the market for a brand new big-screen TV, then you need to check out the 65-inch 4K TV deals going on today at Best Buy.
-The TCL 65-inch Class 5 Series QLED 4K UHD Smart Roku TV is on sale now at Best Buy for $700, marked down from its regular price of $800 for a savings of $100.
-This TV features an extra-large 65-inch display with a premium picture for an immersive theater-quality experience at home.
+If you’re in the market for a brand new big-screen TV, then look no further than this incredible offer on the 65-inch TCL 5-Series QLED 4K TV, which sees it on sale now at Best Buy for $700, marked down from its regular price of $800 for a savings of $100 — one of the best 65-inch TV deals we’ve seen in a while.

 Buy Now